nielskee/draft-articles/tech-hiring-pt1.md

 Excellent: an organisation that expects people to act, learn and adapt.
 They go on to describe the organisation - good background, and necessary.
-Then they go on to describe the role.
+Then they describe the role.
 I've chosen my words carefully here : they *describe* the role, they don't *specify* it.

 > What does an Entry Level Mobile Engineer do
 >